tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 		.. image:: /images/gettingstarted/Tutorial5.gif

 #.
 Set desired local position of :ref:`Cull point <cullPointInfo>` & :ref:`Culling distances <cullConfig>` at which road objects, traffic, pedestrians etc. will be activated.
 #.
-By default, the cull point is the child in the `Main Camera City`, but if you want to use your own player & camera:
+By default, the cull point is the child in the `Main Camera City`, but if you want to use your own player & camera: *[optional step]*

 	.. image:: /images/gettingstarted/CityCreation1.png